-In this section, we present the proof rules for our verification technique via an encoding into a guarded command language similar to Boogie [1].
-Verification then proceeds by computing weakest preconditions over the guarded commands and proving them in an SMT solver.
-Verification is thread and procedure-modular.
+In this section, we present the proof rules for our verification technique via an encoding into Boogie [1].
+The resulting Boogie program contains neither obligations (which are encoded by accesses to the maps \mathcal{B} and \mathcal{F}) nor exhale and inhale operations (which are replaced by their definitions).
+Therefore, we can verify the program by computing weakest preconditions over the guarded commands and proving them in an SMT solver.
+Verification is procedure and thread-modular.
 That is, each method is verified without considering its caller or interference from other threads.